Updated June 2024

 Planning a Perfect Minnesota North Shore Vacation

 “Perfect” probably isn’t the right word for any vacation, anywhere.
 There’s going to be days that are too hot, too cold, too windy, rainy, there may be bugs, disagreements between family members… Maybe the hike is too long, too rocky, or too steep.
 Maybe there are too many people to get a perfect picture of the waterfall.
-The drive between destinations might simply take up too much time as vacations are typically too short anyway.
+The drive between destinations might take up too much time.
 Time and money are limited resources, and so of course we all really do want that perfect vacation, and “perfect” is different for everybody.
 The goal of this guide is to provide lots of options - for those looking for short hikes, long hikes, secret hikes, amazing waterfalls, time at the beach, picnics, beautiful viewpoints, ideas to keep kids busy, romantic places to simply sit still, etc..
-I also know from experience that quick pivots may be needed in the middle of a trip, and having an easy go-to list is really helpful to makeup a quick Plan B. Sometimes having the agility to move to Plan B is what makes a vacation the best vacation, despite something unexpected happening.
+I also know from experience that quick pivots may be needed in the middle of a trip, and having an easy go-to list is really helpful to make up a quick Plan B. Sometimes having the agility to move to Plan B is what makes a vacation the best vacation, despite something unexpected happening.

 Necessary Minnesota Terminology

 Some quick, quirky Minnesotan lingo is going to be needed for any out-of-staters.
-There are 11,842 lakes in Minnesota, and when asked what we are doing over the weekend, we all say, “I’m going to the lake.”
+There are 11,842 lakes in our state, and when asked what we are doing over the weekend, we all say, “I’m going to the lake.”
 The actual lake we are going to is never named; it doesn’t really matter in the conversation.
-It more describes what we are going to do - sleep in, have coffee on the dock, fish, take the kids inner tubing… A trip to Lake Superior is very different though, even though it also is a lake that we may be going to.
+It more describes what we are going to do - sleep in, have coffee on the dock, fish, take the kids inner tubing… A trip to Lake Superior is very different though, even though it also is a lake.
 Visiting Lake Superior means hiking to waterfalls, walking along a shoreline that might be too cold to get in, and typically we don’t take our small boats out onto Lake Superior.
 So instead of saying that we are going to the lake, we will say that we are going to the North Shore.
 Why the North Shore when Minnesota borders the southwest part of Lake Superior?
 I’m not actually sure, other than most of us drive north to get to Lake Superior…?

 Minnesota State Highway 61 (MN-61)